 Adding more people to the team is drastically different from the real version of “hi honey, I was replaced by my friend with the same face, hair, name, and job as me.”

 So you can see how sensitive hubby is on this topic.
 Oh, my poor honey, to carry such baggage, my heart hurts just remembering it.

 The male ego can be very sensitive – especially when something at work doesn’t go right.
-My Jared is no different from other men.
+My Hubby is no different from other men.
 He defines himself by his work.
 He has pride in what he does and genuinely wants to succeed in his career without compromising his style of execution.

 He accepts and regards that he is the family breadwinner and main provider.
 With that responsibility internalized, he takes his failures and setbacks seriously.
 I have also unknowingly contributed to this internalization by putting our finances out in the open.